Managing Finances and Covering the Mortgage During Cancer Treatment

 Nutrition Resources

-Feeding America is a national network of food banks and connects people to local programs.
+Feeding America is a national network of food banks that connects people to local programs.

 This program delivers meals to older people’s homes.
-You can find local programs and see if you qualify online or call them at 888-998-6325.
+Find local programs and check eligibility at the website, or call 888-998-6325.

 If you have immediate food needs, call the National Hunger Hotline at 866-3-HUNGRY to find local programs and see if you’re eligible.

-WIC helps low-income women who are pregnant or postpartum with supplemental nutritional food.
+WIC helps low-income women who are pregnant or postpartum with supplemental food assistance.

 SNAP, formerly the Food Stamp Program, helps people pay for food at grocery stores.
-SNAP benefits are administered locally, so research your state or local programs or call 800-221-5689 to locate the right program in your area.
+SNAP benefits are administered locally.
+Research your state or local programs or call 800-221-5689 to find options near you.

 General Financial Resources

-This large organization offers information and resources to help people manage the cost of cancer care.
+The American Cancer Society offers information and resources to help people manage cancer care costs.

-Most people are familiar with the Red Cross.
-It provides financial assistance for active and retired military members and their families.
+The Red Cross provides financial assistance for active and retired military members and their families.

 This directory from Samfund catalogs organizations that provide financial support for people with cancer.

-Family Reach is a program that provides some direct financial assistance and helps cancer patients understand and navigate health insurance costs.
+Family Reach provides direct financial assistance and helps cancer patients understand their health insurance costs.

 This group funds air and ground transportation costs for patients who travel for treatment.

-This organization helps patients with certain cancers get financial help for medication, other health services and travel for their treatment.
+This organization helps patients with certain cancers get financial assistance for medication, medical services and travel for treatment.

-This foundation helps people navigate health care and health insurance and offers limited financial assistance programs for specific conditions.
+This foundation helps people understand their health care and insurance options and offers limited financial assistance for specific conditions.

 Samfund gives financial support to young adults who are fighting or are in remission from cancer.